Nina Ynares: Environment

 In February 2024, Ynares and Secretary Toni Yulo-Loyzaga signed a memorandum of agreement for a sustainable water security project.

 Freedom of Information

 In May 2024, local journalists criticized the Ynares administration for having an ineffective public information office, which they say contributed to the widening of the information gap on local issues.

 Personal life

-Ynares is married to James Chiongbian II, member of a political dynasty in Sarangani, with whom she has two children.
+Ynares was married to James Chiongbian II, a member of a political dynasty in Sarangani, until his death in 2026.
+The couple has two children.